ctasada/stonks-overwatch/README.md

 - IBERDROLA Non-Tradable Dividends: Are properly calculated?
 Doesn't seem to calculate quantity properly

 ## TODOs
-- [ ] DeGiro Client: Replace the Singleton by a proper session instance
 - [ ] DeGiro Client: Stop using Totp and request 2FA for each connection
 - [ ] Portfolio: Show filter to see Open/Close/All stocks
 - [ ] Improve side-bar behaviour